-Some approaches aim to minimize the number of wavelengths required within the WRON (Wavelength Routed Optical Network) for the given traffic demands [7].
-In the WRON, each lightpath is directly set up from the source to the destination.
+Some approaches aim to minimize the number of wavelengths required within a Wavelength Routed Optical Network (WRON) for the given traffic demands [7].
+In a WRON, each lightpath is directly set up from the source to the destination.
 It seems that minimizing the number of wavelengths leads to minimizing the number of wavebands (optical amplifiers).
 However, there exist wavelengths that remain unused on fibers because they do not satisfy the wavelength continuity constraint.
 The wavelength continuity constraint means that a lightpath must consist of the same wavelength across all fibers that it traverses.
 Thus, we need to deploy additional optical amplifiers even if there exist available wavelengths on the fibers.
-In IP over WDM networks, on the other hand, we do not need to directly set up lightpath from the source to the destination.
+In IP-over-WDM networks, on the other hand, we do not need to directly set up lightpath from the source to the destination.
 Instead, we split the lightpath into two parts; a lightpath (denote $L_A$ ) from the source node to an intermediate node and a lightpath (denote $L_B$ ) from the intermediate node to the destination node.
-In this case, we can assign the different wavelengths for $L_A$ and $L_B$ , which leads to relaxing the wavelength continuity constraint.
+In this case, we can assign different wavelengths to $L_A$ and $L_B$ , which leads to relaxation of the wavelength continuity constraint.
 As a result, we expect to decrease the number of optical amplifiers.
-However, the processing capacity of the intermediate nodes should also be concerned because cutting lightpath at the intermediate node increases the load of it.
+However, the processing capacity of the intermediate nodes should also be of concern because cutting a lightpath at an intermediate node increases the packet processing load of it.

-In this paper, we propose a new algorithm called MALDA (Minimum number of fiber Amplifiers Logical topology Design Algorithm) for IP over WDM networks.
+In this paper, we propose a new algorithm called MALDA (Minimum number of fiber Amplifiers Logical topology Design Algorithm) for IP-over-WDM networks.
 This algorithm is in contrast to earlier approaches in that it minimizes the deployment of optical fiber amplifiers on the fiber under the constraint that the load of all the nodes should be kept under their processing capacity.
 As far as we know, this is the first work that tries to minimize the number of fiber amplifiers.

 The paper is organized as follows.
 In Section 2, we extend the conventional method for designing the logical topology to indirectly set lightpaths based on the actual traffic demand.
 We next propose a logical topology design method that has, as its objective function, the minimization of the number of fiber amplifiers.
-This is in Section 3.
-Section 4 is a comparative evaluation of our proposed algorithms and the conventional algorithm.
+This is done in Section 3.
+Section 4 contains a comparative evaluation of our proposed algorithms and the conventional algorithm.
 We finally conclude our paper in Section 5.